Teton joined the Big Pack in the Sky on January 20th, 2023.

 Sierra gave birth to five puppies: Teton, Shasta, Flurry, Frost, and Trinity.
 Unfortunately, Sierra and Trinity were so affected by the Cryptococcus that they ended up passing away due to the infection.
 Flurry and Frost were fortunate enough to avoid any damage due to minimal exposure to the toxin.
 Teton, however, experienced some nerve damage in his front leg, but otherwise recovered fully, and Shasta recovered without any issue.

 The den was covered–the Cryptococcus treated–and Teton and Shasta split off to form their own pair.
 They spent their entire lives in the enclosure they were born in, at the heart of Wild Spirit.
 That is, until Teton’s passing, which marked the end of an era for Wild Spirit.
 His very send-off was magical; as staff made the trek past several other enclosures with Teton, following his last breaths, the entire sanctuary erupted in a mournful howl, as if his many friends and neighbors were bidding a final farewell.
 Then, almost as if on cue, a heavy snow began to fall–a fitting and dignified sendoff for the last of the Arctics.

 Teton was quite brave for not being socialized.
 Like all wolves, he was naturally neophobic (afraid of new things), but as he grew accustomed to his Caretakers, he was happy to set new boundaries.
 When he felt comfortable enough with a particular person, he liked to see if he could steal things from them.

 Teton lived with his sister, Shasta until her passing.
-He has since moved in with rescue, Savannah, and the two are nearly inseparable.
-They make a wonderful pair and we are so happy to see both seniors with a loving companion.
+He then moved in with one of the Arctic-Timber recues, Savannah, and the two were nearly inseparable.
+They made a wonderful pair, until her passing, at which point Teton joined a fellow senior rescue, Brienne from our Westeros Pack.